AlexBreskin/Solar-System/README.md

 - **Celestial body navigator** — persistent left panel showing the body hierarchy when in System or Planet View; replaced by a star-system list when in Galaxy View
 - **Info panel** — physical properties, orbital data, atmosphere, a fun fact, and direct links to NASA and Wikipedia articles for every body
 - **Bidirectional highlighting** — hovering or selecting in the canvas syncs with the navigator, and vice versa
+- **Touch and pointer support** — all three canvas views accept mouse, touch, and stylus input via the Pointer Events API; drag to pan, two-finger pinch to zoom, tap to select, double-tap to track (System View)
+- **Responsive layout** — adapts to desktop, tablet, and phone viewports; panels compress on tablet (≤1023px); on mobile (<640px) the side panels become slide-out drawers with a backdrop dismiss and navigation moves to a bottom tab bar; tested at 1440×900, 768×1024, 390×844, Galaxy S26 Ultra portrait (393×851), and Galaxy S26 Ultra landscape (851×393)
+- **Firefox mobile compatible** — `100dvh` layout heights update correctly as the address bar shows and hides; Firefox-native `scrollbar-width`/`scrollbar-color` styles apply in all scrollable panels

 ## Celestial Bodies